125: I LOVE INTERCOURSE – PENNSYLVANIA

 In his original itinerary, my photographer had planned on he and his wife eating lunch where our forefathers once ate at the Sun Inn, but that didn’t happen.
 Instead, they walked to a Mexican restaurant called Urbano that was located about a block south of the historic inn where they were able to dine outside under a canopy along the sidewalk.
 When they finished their lunch of authentic tacos, Tom and Vicki found a couple of antique shops near Bethlehem before they headed northeast into New Jersey.

-During our drive through the northern section of The Garden State, Vicki pulled in to a service station for fuel while my photographer went inside the convenience store to restock their beverages.
+During our drive through the northern section of The Garden State, Vicki pulled into a service station for fuel while my photographer went inside the convenience store to restock their beverages.
 When Tom returned to the car, I heard him tell his wife about a guy he met in the store – my camera guy sounded like a kid who had just talked with Santa Claus.
 It turned out the guy was wearing a Reggie Jackson jersey and Tom couldn’t wipe the smile off his masked face.

 My photographer captured this image of a Reggie Jackson fan as he shopped at a QuickChek convenience store in northern New Jersey.